NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

  - `-L`/`--label-regex`: only run test labels matching a given regular expression
  - `-R`/`--tests-regex`: only run tests matching a given regular expression

+\note When running unit tests, excluding (`-LE`/`--label-exclude`) the CTest label SLOW_TEST  may be used to avoid slow-running tests (15 seconds to 1 or 2 minutes depending on optimization settings).
+The NO_INPUT_DATA label may be used to run only tests which do not require files obtained remotely when FTP_TEST_FILES=ON.

 ### LAPACK dependency
 NCEPLIBS-ip uses several BLAS/LAPACK routines in the `splat()` subroutine, and therefore requires an external BLAS/LAPACK provider.
 To set the provider in the